 Have you or a family member experienced a dental emergency at some point in your life, but you weren’t sure what to do?
 Did you visit the emergency room, only to be told to go to a dentist?
 Dental emergencies don’t happen often, but when they do, it’s incredibly important to have a dentist you can rely on for your visit.
-If you’re experiencing a cracked tooth, an oral infection, or simply dental pain, don’t wait to visit Dr. Johnson and his team!
+If you’re experiencing a cracked tooth, an oral infection, or simply dental pain, don’t wait to call Dr. Johnson and his team!
 We can get your dental emergency in Midlothian handled right away so you can get back to enjoying a happy, healthy, and pain-free smile.

 Dental emergencies typically appear in the form of a decayed or infected tooth (long-term emergency) or sudden trauma (short-term emergency.)
 Both require their own needs for treatment, which is why you should always call our dental office the moment they appear.
 Not only can we get you scheduled for an emergency appointment, but we can provide additional guidance to manage your symptoms beforehand.
 Below, you’ll find some of the most common dental emergencies we treat.
 If you experience these or any other worrisome symptoms, don’t hesitate to give us a call immediately.

 In most cases, you can prevent a dental emergency by practicing proper prevention at home and at our dental office.
 Daily brushing and flossing prevent plaque buildup, which is the main cause of cavities and oral infections.
 Visiting our dental office once every six months helps us catch problems before they become emergencies.
 Furthermore, wearing a mouthguard protects your teeth while playing contact sports and not using your teeth as a tool prevents most serious problems.